 As of 2012, just over 19% of restaurant workers reported having used illicit drugs in the last month.
 This is over 2x higher than the all-industry average of just over 8%.

-While there are no definitive studies on the rates of co-occurring conditions among restaurant workers, there is a very high rate of anxiety and depression in the foodservice industry.
-These particular mental health issues are strongly associated with rates of substance abuse and substance use disorders.
+There is a very high rate of anxiety and depression in the foodservice industry.
+These particular mental health issues are strongly associated with rates of substance abuse.

-There is a wide variety of helpful mental health and addiction recovery resources specifically for restaurant workers.
-Take a look at our guide of some of the most helpful down below.
+We have curated a wide variety of mental health and addiction recovery resources specifically for restaurant workers.

 Mental Health Among Restaurant Workers